 - Read more: Whole Earth Farms Cat Food Reviews

-Now Fresh offers a grain-free kitten recipe that’s easier for kittens to digest.
+The Now Fresh Grain-Free Kitten Dry Cat Food recipe is easier for kittens to digest.
 It’s packed with plenty of taurine and essential fatty acids for a growing kitten, though it’s quite low in DHA with a combined EPA and DHA level of just 0.05%.
 Looking at the first five ingredients, we were surprised to see peas, potatoes, and potato flour, which are still poor choices for any cat food.
 While there are several animal-based ingredients, only one of them is listed in the top five.
 Deboned turkey is the first ingredient, but you won’t find another meat-based protein until the 11th ingredient, after you see both canola oil and coconut oil.

 This is a very expensive dry kitten food.
 A three-pound bag costs more than a six-pound bag of some recipes from other companies.
 In its defense, there are a lot of whole-food ingredients here to supply vitamins and minerals, like pumpkin, carrots, sweet potatoes, bananas, blueberries, pomegranate, and more.
 But there are few animal-based proteins here, which might be why picky eaters don’t seem to like this food.
 For the price, Now Fresh Grain-Free just doesn’t seem to offer as much as we’d like.

-The Merrick Purrfect Bistro Grain-Free kitten food comes in either three-ounce or 5.5-ounce cans.
+The Merrick Purrfect Bistro Grain-Free Canned Kitten Food comes in either three-ounce or 5.5-ounce cans.
 Since it’s grain-free, it should be easier for kittens to digest than recipes that use grains.
 But it’s not just grains missing from this blend.
 You’ll also notice that there are no wheat, soy, corn, or peas in here either.

 Instead, you’ll see lots of meat-based ingredients.
 Four out of the five main ingredients are animal-based, including deboned chicken and deboned salmon.
 But you’re going to be paying a serious premium for these ingredients as this food is far pricier than alternatives.
 Despite the high cost, it smells foul and unappetizing.
 Clearly, cats seem to share the same opinion, because many cats refuse this food.
 The cats that do eat it often experience watery and strong-smelling waste afterward.
 We don’t mind a premium price tag on quality kitten food, but with the Purrfect Bistro blend, Merrick didn’t deliver the way we’d hoped.